 The general rule of thumb is that DJ’s are cheaper than bands.
-This is because you are paying for less people and less equipment.
+This is because you are paying for fewer people and less equipment.

 I think that nothing can beat a live band when everything goes according to plan.
 The drums are thumping, the sweat is dripping and the energy is primal.
-It’s the preferred option for artists like Eminem, Rhianna, Usher etc. Despite the fact their recorded music doesn’t usually include live drums.
+It’s the preferred option for artists like Eminem, Rhianna, Usher etc. Even though their recorded music doesn’t usually include live drums.
 It’s just better.

 Musicians are also rather unreliable at times.
 I suggest you hire an experienced band that has a good track record of showing up.
 Read their reviews and ask for recommendations from your vendors.
 They have seen it all before.